notsatyarth/dt/README.md

 ### Introduction:
-A rust learning project to scartch an itch.
+A rust learning project to scratch an itch.
 It can transform a "YYYY-MM-DD HH:MM:SS" between timezones

 ### Options:
 ```bash